ExpressionEngine/ExpressionEngine-User-Guide/source/modules/rte/index.rst

 	<script type="text/javascript" src="{exp:rte:script_url selector=".my-class"}"></script>

 .. important:: If you're using :doc:`SafeCracker </modules/safecracker/index>`,
-   use its :ref:`safecracker-rte-selector` parameter instead of this tag.
+   use its :ref:`safecracker-rte-selector` parameter instead of this tag to load the Rich Text Editor in your templates.